Gpreciat/dataTRICKS/projects/dopaminergicNetworkGem/README.md

 ## Publication (Manuscript Under Review)

-For a comprehensive understanding of the `XomicsToModel` function and its applications, please refer to our publication (manuscript under review).
+For a comprehensive understanding of the complete procedure, please refer to the publication (manuscript under review).
 We are currently in the review process, and the manuscript will be updated to the corresponding journal once it is accepted.

 [Link to Manuscript (Under Review)](https://www.biorxiv.org/content/10.1101/2021.06.30.450562v2)